 = How do I use this plugin? =

-Simply activate the plugin, and it will add a new feature to your WordPress site.
+Activate the plugin, and it will automatically add its functionality to your site.

 = How do I uninstall the plugin? =